Most Terrier breeds have been bred for centuries across England and Scotland.

 The Fabulous Frenchton, bred to help ease the respiratory problems seen in Brachycephalic dogs, is a mix between a French Bulldog and Boston Terrier.

 Frenchtons are an excellent match for everyone: singles, couples, seniors, even families!
+And because of that are one of the most popular terrier mix dogs.

 Their bubbly personalities are infectious, it’s impossible not to smile around the Frenchton.

-Both of the parent breeds are bred to be companion dogs, and consequently this terrier mix makes an excellent lapdog.
+Both of the parent breeds are bred to be companion dogs, and consequently, this terrier mix makes an excellent lapdog.

 Be warned, thanks to their flatter faces, these dogs are known for their very loud snoring.